Language of instruction

 Full-time study load

-Students must not have received any grades below 5.0 during their degree program study at UQ when applying for exchange to NUS.
+You must not have received any grades below 4.0 (fail grades) in your UQ Program to be eligible for exchange at NUS.

 Find courses

-Please check out the list of courses available to undergraduate exchange students and Module Restrictions when selecting your NUS courses.
+Please check the list of courses available to undergraduate exchange students when selecting your NUS courses.

-Brief module descriptions and Class & Exam timetables available in the NUS online portal.
+Brief module descriptions and Class & Exam timetables are available in the NUSMods online portal

 Search the Credit Precedent Database to find courses offered by your host university that have been previously approved for credit at UQ.
 The database should be used as a general guide only.